ddasmoore/Visualizing-my-spotify-data-2024-2025/README.md

 2) How much time did I spend listening to music this year?
 What are my peak listening hours?
 3) Which genres do I tend to listen to the most?

-The detailed notebook of the project is [here].
+The detailed notebook of the project is [here](https://github.com/ddasmoore/Visualizing-my-spotify-data-2024-2025/blob/main/spotify.pdf).

 ## Executive-summary-of-insights
 1. Surprisingly I listened to my top song "Chaleya" **every single month** this part year (March 1,2024- February 28,2024)!
 I listened to it heavily early last year then cooled